bangadang/stackIT/FS25/Dataengineering.md

 		- statistical techniques (linear regression, neural networks )

 ## Data Warehouse modelling
 - A data model is designed with the needs of the analysis in mind.
-Since the goal is to gain some knowledge for future (business decisions)
+Since the goal is to gain some knowledge for future (business) decisions through:
+	- performance indicators
+	- measurments of different perspectives/ dimensions
+	- structures
+- the design is also based upon the available infor
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzI2OTgyNjIsLTI2MjM1NjgyNCw3MD
-Q4ODU4NDYsMTQ4ODUwNzc4OSwtMTA4NTQ0NzE1NywtMTE3Nzcy
-MDk2NiwyMjI4ODQwNTksNzE5NTM2MTE4LDMyNjg2NDU4OCwxOT
-A4NzMxODgxLDIxMzM5NTQ1MjAsMjk4MjMxMDg0LDcwOTgzNzg5
-XX0=
+eyJoaXN0b3J5IjpbODYzNDI5MDcxLC0yNjIzNTY4MjQsNzA0OD
+g1ODQ2LDE0ODg1MDc3ODksLTEwODU0NDcxNTcsLTExNzc3MjA5
+NjYsMjIyODg0MDU5LDcxOTUzNjExOCwzMjY4NjQ1ODgsMTkwOD
+czMTg4MSwyMTMzOTU0NTIwLDI5ODIzMTA4NCw3MDk4Mzc4OV19

 -->